Using Variables

 - uri: "nats:events?servers={{sys:weikio.nats.url}}"

-Or in application.properties:
+Or map them in application.properties:

 # NATS connection configuration